Most recent posts

 That’s how it should have been in late 2010, if Pascha had been doing her job properly, and in late 2012, if Vicki had been doing her job properly.

+Marie-Helene’s debating this so much tells you why she did so: it involved money.
 Underlying this fudged child custody procedure was child support.
 The State has attempted to ensure that this is calculated fairly, in accordance with software prescribed by law.

 But as in all software, garbage in equals garbage out.